 View video testimonials from our patients Click here

 “As an actor, my voice is my main instrument.
-Thanks to the voice exercises that Christie taught me, I am able to work through even challenging gigs to keep my voice strong.
+Thanks to the voice exercises that Christie of the NY Voice Center taught me, I am able to work through even challenging gigs to keep my voice strong.
 When I hear or feel my voice getting stressed out, I find myself using these new strategies to bring my voice back to its normal quality.”

 Actor, New York